 Students are welcome to present papers on any aspect of their research: a chapter, a case study, an exhibition, an artwork, a workshop, etc.

-This year, Test Lab is split into 3 themed sections: Ways of Being (Autumn Term), Ways of Thinking (Spring Term) and Ways of Doing/Making (Summer Term).
+This year, Test Lab is split into 3 themed sections: Ways of Being (Autumn Term), Ways of Thinking (Spring Term) and The Ethics of Making (Summer Term Reading Group).

 Test Lab 2016-17 is being organized by 4 CSM PhD candidates: Sara Buoso, Adriana Cobo, Richard Crawford, and Giorgio Salani.

 If you would like to participate in Test Lab, please contact Sara Buoso at – firstname.lastname@example.org .

 Test Lab will run on alternate Wednesdays (to The Art of Questioning) throughout the academic year from 4:30-7pm at CSM, Library, Pods

 ‘Theory’ and ‘practice’ are possibilities of Being for an entity whose Being must be defined as ‘care’.
 (Heidegger M., Being and Time, 1962, p.238)

 This first section of Test-Lab is dedicated to Ways of Being, or ways of positioning one’s research in the fields of Arts and Design, with a focus on methodology.
 We encourage presentations which highlight the process of identifying research’s questions, and those that discus diverse approaches to envisioning theory, writing and practice.

 Wednesday October 5

 Speaker 1 Introductory Session to Test-Lab